Seagather/Marshal-Unisex-Collectibles/README.md

     You will also need to update the `SECRET_KEY` with your own secret key, as well as the strip keys and secret variables with those provided by corresponding applications.

 -   The project should be active on localhost port 8000 now.
-In your terminal, type the command `python3 manage.py runserver`.
-Marshal Unisex Collectibles will now be running locally on your browser at the address `http://localhost:8000`.
+-   In your terminal, type the command `python3 manage.py runserver`.
+-   Marshal Unisex Collectibles should now be running locally on your browser at the address `http://localhost:8000`.

 -   After running Django initially, it will create the local database `db.SQLite3`.